Community systems offer alternative paths for solar growth | Times Leader

 GROWING PAINS

-Community solar took off in Minnesota after lawmakers in 2013 required , the state’s largest utility, to establish a program open to other developers.
+Community solar took off in Minnesota after lawmakers in 2013 required Xcel Energy, the state’s largest utility, to establish a program open to other developers.
 It has more than 400 gardens — tops in the U.S. — with nearly 500 applications pending.

 Keith Dent and Noy Koumalasy, who are married, say subscribing to the Shiloh Temple garden has lowered their bills an average of $98 per year.